-Restrict Content Pro is a fully-featured WordPress plugin in its own right but also plays nicely with other plugins.
+Restrict Content Pro is a fully-featured WordPress plugin in its own right but also plays nicely with other plugins and themes such as Divi.
 It is fully compatible with WooCommerce which opens up an entirely new revenue stream.
 It works with multiple payment gateways, integrates with other WordPress addons and seems to be fine running with completely separate plugins too.

 Restrict Content Pro has its core functionality but most advanced features are accessed through plugins.
 The core product has basic addons that include: